blukatdevelopment/UnchainedWorldsOld/character_creation/classes/lycanthrope.md

 You may use your bonus action to willingly transform into your lycanthrope form.
 You remain in that state for 1 minute, after which you must make a DC 12 wisdom saving throw to exit it.
-If you fail the save, the controlled shift becomes an uncontrolled shift and lasts for 1d4 hours.
+If you fail the save, the controlled shift becomes an uncontrolled shift.
 You can use this ability a number of times indicated in the shifts column of the lycanthrope table.
 You restore all your shifts on a partial or full rest.
 As a reaction when an unwilling shift is triggered, you may expend a shift in order to take control of yourself.